-The UtilityScan system requires an external Bluetooth GPS.
+The HS Module atop your GS Series antenna is equipped with an onboard GPS to make data collection with GPS coordinates even easier.
+The system is also capable of using an external Bluetooth GPS.
 An external GPS can be mounted directly to the antenna using the GPS mount accessory.